 Portree Angling Association offer a variety of river fishing in the north and east of Skye.
 All the rivers contain brown trout, most have a reasonable run of sea trout and some offer an occasional salmon.
-All legal methods of fishing are allowed

 The Association controls the fishing in the rivers in the east of the Trotternish peninsula – the Kilmaluag, Brogaig and Kilmartin –and the north bank of the River Lealt.

 The Lealt is probably the shortest salmon river in Scotland if not the world.
 There is only one pool fishable, at the foot of the Lealt Gorge beneath a magnificent waterfall.
 The approach to the river is steep and the paths can get slippery with rain, so a reasonable degree of fitness is required as well as some agility.
 Fly fishing is virtually impossible due to the cliffs surrounding the pool, so spinning and worm fishing are recommended.

 The Kilmaluag river is located in the north of the island and runs into the sea at Kilmaluag Bay.
 This is a small river with runs of sea trout and the occasional salmon.

 The Brogaig river just a few miles to the south and runs into Staffin Bay, another small river with sea trout and an occasional salmon.
 Some good brown trout are present, particularly in the upper reaches.

 The Kilmartin river rises in the Trotternish Ridge and flows past the village of Malagar and down the valley through a succession of pools to join the sea in Staffin Bay.
 Given water, it can provide excellent sport with both salmon and sea trout.
 Access is good, with the road to Malagar running alongside the river.
 It is suitable for fly, small spinner or worm.